Akram-ch/Jumbo_mana_test_akram_chaouache/Readme.md

 ![Alt text](result_map2.png)

 ## Limitations
-Although this solution works fairly well on the training environment, it would generalize very well on new unseen environments due to its reliance on the Q-table that is learned while training.
+Although this solution works fairly well on the training environment, it would not generalize very well on new unseen environments due to its reliance on the Q-table that is learned while training.